 14. Basilica: See one of Asheville's architectural treasures, the Basilica of St. Lawrence with the largest freestanding elliptical dome in the country.
 See our Basilica of St. Lawrence Guide.
 Walk by more beautiful churches on Church Street (of course).

 15. Outdoors Adventure: Looking for outdoor adventure?
 Ride zip lines at Asheville Zipline Canopy Tours near downtown with views of the skyline and mountains.
 Play in the Treetops Adventure Park.
 Or watch a Asheville Tourists Baseball game.

-New!
 The Amazing Pubcycle

 Ride through downtown on a wicked-cool 13-person pedal powered (motor assisted) contraption like no other.
 Imagine riding your bike sideways, hanging out at your favorite pub on wheels.
 Join for mixer tours of downtown or private party tours.
 Pubcycle is a BYOB activity, so get your brew on!
 Seven days a week April-October, weekends November-March.
 Go their Web site.